ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 - Cluster networking provides communication between different Pods.

-- The Service resource lets you expose an application running in Pods to be reachable from outside your cluster.
+- The Service resource enables you to expose an application running in Pods so that it is reachable from outside your cluster.

 - You can also use Services to publish services only for consumption inside your cluster.